OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 With DevOps and Continuous Delivery gaining traction, are the principles behind Lean and Agile still relevant?
 How do they compare to the 5 Continuous Delivery principles, and what do any differences mean for software development teams?

-## Introduction
+## The beginnings of lightweight software delivery

 Throughout the 1990s, a revolution was brewing in the software development industry.
-The early phased models divided the delivery process into skill-based steps, with designs and documents used to run approval processes to control the project.
+The early phased models divided the delivery process into skill-based steps, with designs and documents used to run approval processes to control a project.

 The process for delivering software was heavyweight and slow, with little indication that the overheads reduced the risks they tried to mitigate.